Thorns, spines, and prickles: Spines

 Spines are modified leaves, stipules, or parts of leaves, such as extensions of leaf veins.
 Some authors prefer not to distinguish spines from thorns because, like thorns, and unlike prickles, they commonly contain vascular tissue.

 Spines are variously described as petiolar spines (as in Fouquieria), leaflet spines (as in Phoenix), or stipular spines (as in Euphorbia), all of which are examples of spines developing from a part of a leaf containing the petiole, midrib, or a secondary vein.
 The plants of the cactus family are particularly well known for their dense covering of spines.
 Some cacti have also glochids (or glochidia, singular glochidium) – a particular kind of spine of different origin, which are smaller and deciduous with numerous retrose barbs along its length (as found in areoles of Opuntia).

 Prickles

 Prickles are comparable to hairs but can be quite coarse (for example, rose prickles).
 They are extensions of the cortex and epidermis.
 Technically speaking, many plants commonly thought of as having thorns or spines actually have prickles.
 Roses, for instance, have prickles.
+While the position of thorns and spines are known positively to be controlled by phyllotaxis, the positioning of prickles appears to be truly random.
+If not, then by a phyllotaxis so arcane as to give the appearance of randomness.
+The largest prickles are found on the trunk and major limbs of Ceiba speciosa which can be 5 cm long and diameter.

+The genus Solanum contains a mixture of species with and without prickles.
+Phylogenetic analysis in 2024 concluded that members of a gene family known for involvement in cytokinin biosynthesis were involved in prickle production.